debjeanlee/nomoneywhy/README.md

 - Let users add new categories
 - _**REFACTOR AND OPTIMIZE EVERYTHING**_

+### Reflections

 I've learnt a lot.
-Like perhaps check the compatibility of your favourite libraries before choosing what version of anything to work with!!
-Will do better next time.
+Like perhaps it's a good idea to check the compatibility of your favourite libraries before choosing what version of anything to work with!

+Also proud of myself for taking on the challenge of using a new framework in such a short timeframe.
+I definitely want to reach a point where I can think about how to refactor my code and organise my project better.
+Not gonna lie - it's in a terrible mess now.
+Just like my sleep-deprived brain.

+Will do better next time!